oracle-livelabs/oci/terraform-infrastructure/deploy/deploy.md

-# Setting up Highly Available and Secure Infrastructure with Terraform on OCI
+# Set up Highly Available and Secure Infrastructure with Terraform on OCI

 ## Introduction